Elisabeth Belpaire, Switzerland/Belgium,

 Markus has published numerous texts on urban planning and design topics, most recently on planning in the post—soviet space, on the City of Shenzhen, on the London Olympic Legacy and on current spatial debates on his blog The Daily Urban Dose.

-Tijana Tufek Memišević, United States/Bosnia and Herzegovina (2023-2026), Executive Committee Member
+Tijana Tufek Memišević, United States/Bosnia and Herzegovina, Executive Committe Member (2023-2026)

 Dr. Tijana Tufek Memisevic is an international expert in sustainable urban development and urban climate resilience.
 She combines practical industry knowledge with global academic experience, having taught at universities in Sarajevo, Cracow, and Chicago.
 Her work spans applied research, policy advising, and cross-sector collaboration aimed at advancing practical strategies for sustainable development.